Georgia - From East to West

 • Where will we be staying?

-We’ll be staying in a mix of places – from four star hotels in Tbilisi and Kutaisi, to stylish, boutique hotels in Sighnaghi and Batumi, to a lovely homestay in Racha.
+We’ll be staying in a mix of places – from a five star hotel in Tbilisi, to stylish, boutique hotels in Sighnaghi, Vardzia and Batumi, and a lovely guesthouse in Ateni.
 We choose all our hotels very carefully, taking style, location, comfort and sustainability into account.

 What size of group will it be?

 Our group sizes are always small, allowing for an intimate experience of the cultures we meet along our path.
-On this trip we won’t have more than ten guests, plus the local guides and drivers.
+On this trip we will have no more than ten guests, plus the local guide and driver.
 We usually find groups are made of like-minded people, both male and female, from a wide age range.
 Many of our guests become firm friends with us and each other, and travel together with us again, and again…

 What will the weather be like?